 Rewards and Recognition is an integral part of every organization’s HR policy.
-What started off as the management’s expression of appreciation of a job well done has evolved quite a bit and acquired the overall flavor of an organization culture of appreciation and recognition.
-However, it comes with its own set of challenges especially when implemented in a monetary form; more prominent for high-value awards.
 Typically the employees who are likely to receive maximum recognition or the highest recognition are possibly the highest performing ones.
 It is not surprising that they are the ones who would get the highest salary increments and promotions!

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)